 Here are some tips to help reduce your winter utility and maintenance bills:

-Dodge the Draft
+Avoid the Draft

-According to the U.S. Department of Energy, air leaks around your windows and doors can account for 10% to 25% of your heating bill.
+Air leaks around your windows and doors can account for 10% to 25% of your heating bill.
 Draft stoppers are a great way to prevent cold air from getting into your snug house under your door.
 You can buy permanent draft excluders that fit to the door, or make your own by simply rolling up a towel.
 Energy Australia advises stripping used for doors can also be applied between the window sash and frames.
 Gaps around window edges can be sealed with caulk – a waterproof filler that is available from general hardware stores.

 Change your ceiling fan direction